-Wendi K WolframAssociate Professor of Biology Holland School of Sciences & Mathematics
+Wendi K WolframAssociate Professor of Biology Holland School of Sciences and Mathematics

 - Bachelor of Science, Biology, Hardin-Simmons University, 2002